kiboschool/course-industry-experience-1/src/lessons/work-reflections/intro.md

 After completing this lesson, you will be able to:

+- Create a plan for success and improvement at work
 - Conduct a self assessment of your work
-- Create a plan for improvement at work
 - Solicit and use feedback for professional and personal growth

 ## Sections